Gleb-Zaslavsky/KiThe/README.md

 ## Kinetics
 - parse reaction equations into a list of substances
 - parse reaction equations into a stoichiometric matrix, matrix of coefficients of direct reactions and matrix of coefficients of reverse reactions, matrix of degrees of concentration for the kinetic function,
-- calculate of atomic composition, molar masses and matrix of atomic composition Let us observe the main structure realizing that features
+- calculate of atomic composition, molar masses and matrix of atomic composition.

+Let us observe the main structure realizing that features
 ```rust
 pub struct StoichAnalyzer {